 Planning Your Trip to Buenos Aires

 Long known as the "Paris of South America," Buenos Aires has for years drawn travelers for the promise of a bit of Europe in the western hemisphere.
 The city delivers on that promise, too.
-You see it in the historic neighborhoods and in the Baroque buildings and in the well-manicured parks and in the café culture.
+You see it in the historic neighborhoods, in the Baroque buildings and in the well-manicured parks, and in the café culture.

 Travelers will be pleased to know that locals will, for the most part, welcome them with open arms.
-Even better, although Argentina has had an on-again/off-again relationship with reciprocity fees in the past, as of 2016 U.S. citizens don’t need to pay money to enter the country.
-The doors are wide open, and now is the perfect time to come and drink deeply of the cup of Buenos Aires.
+Even better, although Argentina has had an on-again/off-again relationship with reciprocity fees in the past, as of 2016, US citizens don't need to pay money to enter the country.
+The doors are wide open, and now is the perfect time to come and check out all that Buenos Aires has to offer.

 And if you're curious as to the best time to visit Argentina in general, read here.

 Despite its small size, you can devour significant portions of Buenos Aires in a day.
 You'll even find that Buenos Aires's high energy lends itself to an abbreviated adventure within the city limits.
 So whether you're on a layover or transferring to another part of the country to continue your vacation, get ready for an unforgettable time in a great global city that's even more alive at night than it is during the day.